 This programme consists of rotational placements and therefore you must be willing to relocate as and when the programme requires.

-You must have, or be predicted to gain, a 2:2 degree classification or above in an engineering discipline.
+You must have, or be predicted to gain, a 2:2 degree classification or above in your discipline.

 About the role

 Through the Finance graduate scheme you will undertake three, 12 month placements in a variety of different teams, with the aim of offering a breadth of experiences in the many different types of Finance roles.
 You will complete three placements thatwill cover a variety of activities.Placements will evolve and progress in complexity as you gain experience of National Grid, Finance and through undertaking a professional qualification (CIMA or ACCA).

 What you'll do